nledez/recover_deleted_mysql/README.md

 echo 'show databases;' | sudo mysql
 ```

-## Instructions and why it's can work
+## Instructions and why it can work

 - Never stop mysql never, never, never & never
 - Never try a mysqldump when using this tool, never, again